skuid/SamplePages/Salesforce_Advanced/Recurring_Tasks/README.md

 **Day of Week**.  `RecurrenceDayOfWeekMask`  is stored as an integer.
 To display that as a series of weekdays in a multi-picklist display field, we have to figure out what combination of 1,2,4,8,16,32, and 64 is in the integer.
 The binary equivalent of the integer is more easily translatable to the week format, so we convert the integer to binary and use that binary string to figure out what values to update in the multi-picklist display field.

-In the example page the TaskDetail model has 5 extra UI-only fields with the “Weekday”prefix.
+In the example page the TaskDetail model has 5 extra UI-only fields with the “Weekday” prefix.
 These are used in an action sequence titled “Convert To Binary” that recursively pulls the integer apart, creates the binary value, translates that into a string of weekdays and then populates that back into the multi-picklist field.

 Also there is an action sequence that updates the  RecurrenceDayOfWeekMask with appropriate values any time the weekday multi-picklist field is updated.

 ## Helpful links